akollegger/neo4j-tshirt/readme.md

 a t-shirt for our community, we wanted to acknowledge each person who would wear one, and how they are related to Neo4j.

 Simple.
-To become part of the social graph, someone already connected just has to acknowledge that they KNOW you, offering a succinct bit of recognition.
+We'll create a social graph of t-shirts.
+To become part of the social graph, someone already connected just has to acknowledge that they KNOW you.
 If that person is authorized to grant shirts, we'll print up a personalized Neo4j T-Shirt commemorating the acknowledgement.

 You may not know which mug is yours, but your shirt will be unmistakeable.

 Singin'

-"
-This shirt is my shirt, that shirt is your shirt, from California to the British Island From the Swedish Forest to Mediterranean waters
+    This shirt is my shirt, that shirt is your shirt, from California to the British Island
-This shirt was made for you from me
+    From the Swedish Forest to Mediterranean waters This shirt was made for you from me
-"

 How this all works
 ------------------
-The shirts mark a social network.
+The shirts mark members of a social network.
 The network starts with Neo4j's founders, then ripples out.
 The founders are the only people with automomatic shirt granting powers.
 They also have the ability to promote other members to become shirt-granters.

 See the
 [t-shirt model](https://github.com/akollegger/neo4j-tshirt/wiki/T-Shirt-Model) for details

+*NOTE*: for now, this is managed through a manual process.
+Just send an email to andreas@neotechnology.com with the details about who you want to grant a shirt and your choice of shirt design (color, graphics, message).

+The lab-day (Saturday-night) project will eventually support...

 *Acknowledge a graphista*: